 • Black Micron pen, size .08 (waterproof ink) or similar

 • Black Brush Pen: Sakura Pigma MB or Faber-Castell SB or similar

-• Aquarelle (water soluble) pencils:, about 8 colors: burnt sienna, olive green, indigo, red, purple, orange, teal, yellow ochre.
+• Aquarelle (water soluble) pencils:, about 8 colors MAXIMUM: burnt sienna, olive green, indigo, red, purple, orange, teal, yellow ochre.
 Caran d’Ache Supracolor or Faber-Castell Albrecht Durer are best brands.

 - a pencil sharpener (Spanish: sacapuntas) with container for shavings